 Unscrewing the Extruder PCB

-Unscrew the two screws securing the extruder PCB board using a 2mm Allen key.
+Unscrew the two screws that secure the extruder PCB using a 2mm Allen key.
 Remove the PCB from the extruder.

-Unscrew the screws securing the aluminum extruder cover on both sides of the extruder.
+Unscrew the screws that securing the extruder aluminum cover on both sides of the extruder.
 Separate the cover from the extruder motor.

 Unscrewing the Extruder Motor

-Unscrew the four screws securing the extruder motor.
+Unscrew the four screws that secure the extruder motor.

 Extruder Motor Removal